reflectoring/reflectoring.github.io/_posts/2020-04-01-database-migration-spring-boot-liquibase.md

 * via [JEE CDI Integration](https://www.liquibase.org/documentation/cdi.html)
 * via [Servlet Listener](https://www.liquibase.org/documentation/servlet_listener.html)

-Liquibase has [Java Api](https://www.liquibase.org/javadoc/index.html) that can be used in any java based application to perform database migrations.
+Liquibase has a [Java Api](https://www.liquibase.org/javadoc/index.html) that we can use in any Java-based application to perform database migrations.

 ## Conclusion

-Liquibase helps to automate database migrations, and Spring Boot makes it easier to use liquibase.
-This guide provides details on how to use liquibase in Spring Boot application and some best practices.
+Liquibase helps to automate database migrations, and Spring Boot makes it easier to use Liquibase.
+This guide provided details on how to use Liquibase in Spring Boot application and some best practices.

 You can find the example code on [GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/data-migration/liquibase).

-Another popular alternative of Liquibase is [Flyway](https://flywaydb.org/), check this [guide on using flyway in Spring Boot](https://reflectoring.io/database-migration-spring-boot-flyway).
+We also have a guide on using [Flyway](/database-migration-spring-boot-flyway), another popular alternative for database migrations.